I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_recommendmonitormodes.md

 `pMonitorSourceModeSetInterface`

 A pointer to a <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_monitorsourcemodeset_interface.md">DXGK_MONITORSOURCEMODESET_INTERFACE</a> structure.
 The structure contains pointers to functions that the display miniport driver can use to inspect, and possibly add modes to, the monitor source mode set.

-`VideoPresentTargetId`

-An integer that identifies a video present target on the display adapter.

 ## Requirements